FREE EXPEDITED SHIPPING

 Large (4 to 8 cups)

-For cooks who often cater to large families or enjoy entertaining with dinner parties, large mortar pestle sets might be your best bet.
+If you have a large family or frequently have dinner parties, large mortar pestle sets are ideal.
 These sets, ranging from 7 to 8 inches and upwards, are designed for recipes that call for large quantities of ingredients to be crushed and mixed together.
 They're perfect for creating dishes like guacamole, pesto, or curry paste.
 They're also great for crushing harder ingredients like pine nuts.

 What Is the Standard Mortar and Pestle Size?